citrontruc/unity-gaming-campus/README.md

 Let's have a look at our Scripts.
 Our scripts folder contains the following folders:
 - Camera: Scripts to handle how our camera moves depending on player movement.
-- Components: Scripts to handle the components of a scene (level chunks, obstacles and collectibles).
+- InfiniteRunnerComponents: Scripts to handle the components of a scene (level chunks, obstacles and collectibles).
 Also handles how chunks spawn and are destroyed.
 Chunks are chosen at random from the Chunks prefabs.
 - Menus: Scripts to define our menus.
 - Player: Scripts to define how our player moves, how to update the score, handle state change, health and all player-related elements.
-- ScriptableObjects: Scripts to define our Scriptable Objects.
+- ScriptableObjects: Scripts to define a general Scriptable Object class.
 - Services: Scripts to handle transversal services (gameover and singletons).

 Have a great day!